University of Pittsburgh Medical Center: UPMC Children's Hospital of Pittsburgh

 UPMC Children's Hospital of Pittsburgh is a specialty hospital of UPMC, specializing in pediatrics and is located two and a half miles from UPMC Presbyterian in the Lawrenceville neighborhood of Pittsburgh.
 Serving as UPMC's primary pediatrics facility, it was originally located adjacent to UPMC Presbyterian in Oakland.
 Children's is one of four children's hospitals in the state, and its emergency department is one of only two Level I Pediatric Trauma Centers.
+The Emergency Department at UPMC Children’s Hospital of Pittsburgh treats more than 80,000 patients a year.
 More than 500,000 infants, children, and adolescents make trips to the hospital every year.
 Children's ranks in nine of the 10 pediatric subspecialties in the prestigious U.S. News & World Report annual Honor Roll of America's Best Children's Hospitals for 2018–2019.

-UPMC Children's Hospital of Pittsburgh boasts 1500000 sqft and has 415 beds, with a 41-bed emergency department and a 36-bed pediatric intensive care unit.
+UPMC Children's Hospital of Pittsburgh boasts 1500000 sqft and has 315 beds, with a 46-bed emergency department and a 36-bed pediatric intensive care unit.
 A ten-story research center was constructed, with seven out of the ten floors dedicated to pediatric medical research.